-When a student's progress in a course is at risk (e.g., low test scores; missing assignments; lack of attendance), the faculty member may elect to send a "Student in Difficulty" notification.
-This email communication will be sent to the student and copied to the student's academic advisor, residence hall director and, if applicable, the athletic coach and/or international student advisor.
+When a student's progress in a course is at risk (e.g., low test scores; missing assignments; lack of attendance), the faculty member is encouraged to initiate an "Academic Progress Alert."
+This email communication will be sent to the student and copied to members of the campus community who have a confirmed relationship with the student (e.g., academic advisor, athletic coach, office mentor, residence director, etc.).
 This alert is intended to motivate a student to seek the appropriate assistance and to notify those members of the campus community who may be in regular contact with the student.